Boots UK and Boots Opticians customers and colleagues raised £1.1m for BBC Children in Need in 2019

 Putting the ‘fun’ into fundraising

-Here at Boots we’ve really made an effort to put the ‘fun’ into fundraising with events such as a mascot race, cake sales, beauty salon and a bingo bonanza game.
+Here at Boots we’ve really made an effort to put the ‘fun’ into fundraising across our stores and support office, with events such as a mascot race, cake sales, beauty salon and a bingo bonanza game all to raise funds for BBC Children in Need.
+Every year, our Customer Support Centre turns into a BBC Children in Need call centre, with colleagues volunteering their time to take calls from members of the public during the live appeal show.

 Here’s a reminder of why every penny counts: